zsLin177/CopyNE/README.md

 ```

 ## Acknowledge
-1. We borrowed some code from [wenet](https://github.com/wenet-e2e/wenet) for speech processing and modeling.
+1. We borrowed some code from [wenet](https://github.com/wenet-e2e/wenet) for some speech processing and modeling.
-2. We borrowed some code from [supar](https://github.com/yzhangcs/parser) for the some tensor operations.
+2. We borrowed some code from [supar](https://github.com/yzhangcs/parser) for some tensor operations.

 ## Citation
 If you find this repo helpful, please cite the following paper: